datryx-Q/practical-syslog/chapters/04-forwarding.md

 - Connection limits are reached
 - Remote systems become bottlenecks

-Forwarding is no longer just transport—it becomes a **distributed systems problem**.
+Forwarding is no longer just transport; it becomes a **distributed systems problem**.

 ---